carmelosammarco/SSTvisualizer/README.md

 ## How the folder is structured:

-## Go inside the "SRC" folder and the impotant thing to know are:
+- **SRC** folder that has inside all the files below (in a funtional programming point of view it can be considered the root folder)

 - **TEST-DATA** folder that contains the starting NetCDF file to be processed